CipherGirl/Obsidian-Vault/Next.js/Image.md

-Next Image always converts the file format to best supported format, for example in Chrome it converts image to WebP
+Next Image always converts the file format to best supported format, for example in Chrome it converts image to WebP.